top of page

 Tyre Training on Hackney Marsh

 Barry’s dad was also very much a hill walker and an outdoor lover.
 “From a very young age, he would take me to the hills of Scotland, the Lakes and Wales.
-As I got older, we would go rock climbing, starting out at indoor walls in London, and then later doing outdoor climbs in Snowdonia.”
+As I got older, we would go rock climbing, starting out at indoor walls in London, and then later doing outdoor climbs in Snowdonia (Eryri).”

 Then, one day, something happened that made Barry think bigger.